linz/qgis-redistricting-plugin/documentation/ui_design/ui_design.md

 #### Create New Electorate (B10)

 The `Create New Electorate` action allows for users to create a new electoral district.
-After selecting the option, the user is then prompted to enter a name and type for the new electorate.
-The district type will default to the current session electorate district type:
+After selecting the option, the user is then prompted to enter a name for the new electorate.
+The electorate type will be set to the current session electorate district type, and this is shown in the title bar of the dialog for clarity:

 ![Name New Electorate](images/new_electorate.png)